 , are continuously observing transportation needs and requirements and evaluating possible infrastructure improvements and expansions.

-Okaloosa County offers a public transportation service, OCT
+Okaloosa County offers a public transportation service, Okaloosa County Transit (OCT

-.
+).
 The OCT offers bus and trolley transportation services for Fort Walton Beach, Crestview, Okaloosa Island, and Destin/South Walton.
-Military residents ride for free.

 1701 State Road 85 N, Eglin AFB, FL 32542 | Driving Directions

-The Northwest Florida Regional Airport is centrally located in the heart of Okaloosa County providing commercial transportation for the Gulf Coast at the most reasonable cost available for most destinations.
-Highway access to the terminal, parking and other facilities is provided by State Route 85, a north-south main thoroughfare.
+The Destin-Fort Walton Beach Airport (formerly known as the Northwest Florida Regional Airport), centrally located in the heart of Okaloosa County, provides commercial transportation for the Gulf Coast region.
+Highway access to the 110,000 SF terminal and other facilities is provided by State Route 85, a north-south main thoroughfare.

 The regional airport utilizes two Eglin AFB runways: